Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 Kingship provides a concrete example of why this background matters.
 In much of the ancient Near East, kings were not merely administrators.
 They embodied divine authority and were often viewed as appointed mediators between the gods and the people.
 Israel shared aspects of that general outlook, but the biblical portrait of kingship is notably more grounded and, at times, sharply critical.
 The kings of Israel are judged, not flattered.
 They are accountable to God’s covenant, not treated as semi-divine figures beyond question.

 Yet if we want to understand what kingship meant to Israel, which comparison makes more sense: looking at Egypt and Babylon, or looking at modern democracies and constitutional monarchies?
 Obviously, the ancient cultures.
-This is because Israel, Egypt, and Babylon were all part of the ancient Near East, sharing not just geographic proximity but also similar social, economic, and political contexts.
+This is because Israel, Egypt, and Babylon were all part of the ancient Near East, sharing similar social, economic, and political contexts.
 Modern political systems evolved through centuries of change that ancient Israelites never experienced.

 And to be clear, our goal in studying ancient literature is not to determine if Israel took ideas from the texts familiar to them.
 Instead, we recognise that there were common beliefs throughout the ancient world.
 Our interest lies not in how Israel was influenced by its neighbours, but in acknowledging that Israel was an integral part of this broader cultural environment.